Sparking2/spine-babylonjs/README.md

 pnpm add -D spine-babylonjs
 ````

-you also need to have babylonjs added to your project.
+It requires to have spine-core and babylon-core